webobook/virtual-tours-web-api/README.md

 ## Integration in portals with multi-user access.

-<p>The EvoVR API can be integrated into multi-user applications.
+<p>The EvoVR Web API can be integrated into multi-user applications.
 To separate individual users you need to submit the <strong>user id </strong> in place of <code><span class="s">"EDIT_API_KEY"</span></code>.<br>
 It is recommended to use a hash function such as <code>hash("sha256", "EDIT_API_KEY");</code>.
 The minimum characters to be sent for  <code><span class="s">"EDIT_API_KEY"</span></code>, are 16.<br>
-The EvoVR API will prompt your individual users to create a WeboBook account and will connect each individual user to your client in the API.<br>
+The EvoVR Web API will prompt your individual users to create a WeboBook account and will connect each individual user to your client in the API.<br>
 In this way, each individual user will be able to independently manage their virtual tours.</p>

 ## Examples